 4. Economic factors

-Cost and profits are two of the most important considerations for any business.
+Cost, profits and net present value are the most important considerable metrics for each and every type of business.
 If you are a business owner, you will ultimately measure the success of your business in terms of numbers that correlate to profitability, sales, revenue, and so on.
 Hence, in terms of macro environment analysis, taking economic factors into account is highly vital.

 Economic factors with respect to a market include determinants like inflation rate, GDP growth projections, exchange rates, industry growth rate, price index, and interest rate.
 Also, the per capita GDP income in the country and the unemployment rate are key factors to analyze.